angular-ui/ui-scroll/README.md

 because of ES6 modules (since v1.6.0), they should be built.
 Build process includes jshint sources verification, webpack-based distributive files forming and tests running.

-Three npm scripts are available for developing.
+There are some npm scripts available for developing.

  __1__.
 To run dev-server use